Setting up Hotspot Shield on Your Router A Complete Guide: Faster, Safer Wi‑Fi for Everyone 2026

 - Reboot router after changes.

-Issue: Devices don’t route traffic through VPN Unifi nordvpn the ultimate combo for rock solid privacy security and Beyond
+Issue: Devices don’t route traffic through VPN

 - Ensure the VPN is set as the primary gateway in the router’s routing table.